Substance Abuse Resources in Easton Drug Rehab, Alcohol Rehab & Detox

 Northampton Nar-Anon 117 3rd St. Easton.
 PA 18042

 You can find several resources and Easton drug treatment facilities to help you on the road to recovery.
 Check out facilities in adjacent neighborhoods to expand your options — you may wish to attend treatment in a new place to get a fresh start on life.
-Contact the intake specialists at the Recovery Village to learn more about available rehab and detox programs in Easton and the U.S. at large.
 With hard work and commitment, you can heal in the next town or across the country.

 - Still Valley